Cooper-Softdev/reading-notes/notes/401notes/read10.md

 where items are removed from the front.

 #### FIFO
-So, in both D&D and programming, the first item added to the queue (the character or creature with the highest initiative roll) is the first one to be removed (to take their turn), which is why we say queues follow a "First-In, First-Out" (FIFO) principle.
+So, in both D&D (this time) and programming, the first item added to the queue (the character or creature with the highest initiative roll) is the first one to be removed (to take their turn), because queues follow a "First-In, First-Out" (FIFO) principle.